-Last Friday Francisco Martínez, a 27-year-old street performer, was shot dead by Carabinero police in broad daylight and in view of dozens of witnesses in Panguipulli, a lakeside town in the Araucanía, the poorest region in Chile.
+Last Friday Francisco Martínez, a 27-year-old street performer, was shot dead by Carabinero police in broad daylight and in view of dozens of witnesses in Panguipulli, a lakeside town in Araucanía, the poorest region in Chile.
 Martínez, who suffered from schizophrenia, had lived in Panguipulli for only three years, but was well known, having lived on the streets and relied on community assistance.

 In the many interviews given by locals since, Martínez was described as “very helpful” and “respectful.”
 Martínez was also the uncle of Anthony Araya, the youth who was pushed off a bridge by Carabineros during anti-police violence demonstrations in Santiago last October, which shocked the nation.

-Amid angry cries from locals, for whom the young man was well-liked, Sgt.
+Amid angry cries from locals, by whom the young man was well-liked, Sgt.
 Juan González Iturriaga unloaded five bullets into Martínez, who fell to the ground in the middle of a busy intersection.
 Crowds descended on the scene chanting “Murderers!
 Murderers!” as the cops drove off and entrenched themselves in the police station, leaving the dying man abandoned on the street.
 Then they reappeared en masse to suppress the mass of people protesting the young man’s death.

 Minutes earlier three cops were involved in conducting identity checks.
 In their statement, Carabineros alleged that after Martínez “refused” to provide identification he moved toward the officers with the juggling swords he used in his street performance and threatened to kill the Sergeant.

 “He told me ‘I’m going to kill you, f…g cop’” González has claimed.
-The cops distanced themselves and ordered Martínez to drop what they described as “machetes,” and when he did not comply the sargeant drew his weapon and shot twice at the ground.
+The cops distanced themselves and ordered Martínez to drop what they described as “machetes,” and when he did not comply the sergeant drew his weapon and shot twice at the ground.
 According to the police report, the young man lunged at González who then “fired three more shots, since his life was at risk, and the assailant fell to the ground.”

 Natalia Peralta, a nursing technician who witnessed the events from close range told a very different story: “We were right there with my daughter.
 The carabinero says to the boy ‘your ID card,’ and the boy says ‘no, I don’t have an ID card, I lost it, but my name is Franco.’”